sean-tate/fastmcp-python-oauth2-with-entra-id/README.md

    - **No Valid Cookie:** User is redirected to the consent screen first

 **Security Benefits:**
-- **Prevents Replay Attacks:** Each consent cookie is tied to specific client credentials
+- **Prevents Replay Attacks:** Each consent cookie is tied to a specific dynamically registered (MCP) client
 - **Tamper-Proof:** Cryptographic signatures prevent malicious modification
 - **Time-Bound:** Cookies expire, requiring periodic re-consent
 - **Scope-Specific:** Consent is granular to the exact permissions requested